 What was your path to becoming a Licensed Clinical Social Worker?

 I have worked in the field of human services since graduating from high school.
 When I enrolled in grad school for social work, I developed a passion for community work.
-I still have it!
-I coordinated a program for LGBTQ youth, worked briefly in community disaster relief after a bad flood, and worked in a trauma center at an emergency department.
-These were amazing experiences, but I also knew that I had a knack for listening to and understanding individuals on a very deep level, something that wasn't really appropriate or possible in the settings I was working in.
+I coordinated a program for LGBTQ youth, worked briefly in community disaster relief, and worked in a trauma center at an emergency department.
+These were amazing experiences, but I also knew that I had a knack for listening to and understanding individuals on a very deep level.
 When I made the change from community work to clinical work, I felt that I had really found my purpose in life.
-Since then, I have had the opportunity to study EMDR, which is such a powerful tool to help people move through the painful experiences in their lives.
+Since then, I have had the opportunity to study EMDR, a powerful tool to help people move through the painful experiences in their lives.

 What should someone know about working with you?

 My ideal client is insightful, curious, motivated, and finds it as important as I do to jump in and figure out what's going on.
 I want us both to understand who you are and what keeps you from being the healthiest version of yourself.
 I also want to know about who and what is important to you, the positive or powerful experiences that have shaped you, and the reservoirs of strength that help you through hard times.
 I typically use a blend of CBT and DBT to alleviate symptoms, while EMDR and trauma-focused work help us to understand and heal the difficult experiences that are still causing pain.

 What do you do to continue learning and building competencies as a provider?